oracle/docker-images/OracleWebCenterSites/README.md

         $ docker tag container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3 oracle/fmw-infrastructure:12.2.1.3
     ```
     **Note**:
-    - If you want to download image from the Docker store, see [FAQ](#7-alternate-download-location-for-oracle-fusion-middleware-infrastructure-and-oracle-database-images) section.
+    - If you want to download image from the Docker Store, see [FAQ](#7-alternate-download-location-for-oracle-fusion-middleware-infrastructure-and-oracle-database-images) section.
-    - If you want to build image from the GitHub, see [FAQ](#9-how-do-i-build-an-oracle-fusion-middleware-infrastructure-1221x-base-image) section.
+    - If you want to build the image from GitHub, see [FAQ](#9-how-do-i-build-an-oracle-fusion-middleware-infrastructure-1221x-base-image) section.

 ### B. To download and set up Oracle Database Enterprise Edition image.
-1. Click **Home > Database** and then click **Continue** for <i>enterprise</i> repository.
+1. Click **Home > Database** and then click **Continue** for _enterprise_ repository.
 2. Click **Accept** to accept the license agreement.
 3. From the terminal, execute the following commands: